View Current

 (36) The University has documented procedures, agreed to by staff, that outline the University's consultation network.
 These procedures and associated documents, such as terms of reference for consultative groups, are published on Safety Hub on the UNE web site.

-(37) University Representatives (either directly or through their elected Health and Safety Representatives):
+(37) UNE Representatives (either directly or through their elected Health and Safety Representatives):

 1. have the opportunity to be involved in the development, implementation and review of policies and procedures for hazard identification, risk assessment and control of risks;